- How do I get my facility TRUE certified?

 How long is precertification valid for?

 Precertification is valid for three years.
-If the precertification expires before the facility has applied for certification, the project may still pursue certification but all documentation must be resubmitted.
+The project may still pursue certification if the precertification expires before the facility has applied for certification, but all documentation must be resubmitted.

 My project is TRUE certified.
 How do I maintain the certification, and are there fees for that?